awuce/some-ruby-magazine/README.md

-# some-ruby-magazine
-Ruby on Rails magazine
+# Ruby on Rails magazine